KarolGongola/yadp/README.md

 # Yet Another Data Platform
 Kubernetes based data platform built from open source components.
-The idea is to build data platform which uses only basic functionalities from provider like s3, k8s, storageclass.
-With this assumption it could be running at any cloud (not only 3 largest) as well as at on-prem kubernetes.
+The idea is to build data platform which uses only basic functionalities from provider like k8s, storageclass, s3.
+With this assumption it could be running at any cloud as well as at on-prem kubernetes.

 In this repo you can see how to run it at local kubernetes (k3s) and at my hybrid homelab kubernetes (OCI + local VMs).
-My homelab setup you can see (with guest permissions) at [yadp.xyz](https://yadp.xyz)
+My homelab setup you can see (with guest permissions) at [https://yadp.xyz](https://yadp.xyz)

 Below I will describe how I have prepared my setup.
 It is not generic instruction, so you can modify whatever you wish or replicaty my approach.

+## Components

+### For now it includes:
+* Keycloak
+* Trino
+### Planned:
+* Airflow
+* Iceberg catalog (e.g. Apache Polaris)
+* Minio
+* Spark with custom scheduler (e.g. Apache Unicorn)
+* Kafka
+* Flink
+* data vizualization (e.g. Apache Superset)
+* SQL editor (e.g. CloudBeaver)
+* IDE (Jupyter or VS Code)
+* monitoring (Prometheus + Grafana)
+* backups (Velero?)
+* lineage (e.g. Marquez)
+* artifactory (e.g. Nexus)

 ## Prerequisities